 Answers to each of these questions are of critical importance when deciding on whether or not to float against a continuation bet, so let’s look for the kind of answers we want in order to make for a good bluffing opportunity.

-Am I in Position?
+Am I in a Position?

 Your position is very important when considering floats in poker.
 While it is possible to float out of position as well, floating in position works a lot better.